Shakeskeyboarde/wurk/packages/werk/README.md

   - Do not add prefixes to command output.

 The log level can also be set using the `WERK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.

+### Git Options

+- `--git-head <sha>`
+  - Use a specific Git commit as the "HEAD" commit.
+If not specified, the current commit will be used.
+- `--git-from-revision <rev>`
+  - Use a specific Git revision when detecting modifications.
+If not specified, the `gitHead` registry metadata value for the current version will be used.